 If you come across an animal that appears to be abandoned or injured and have your phone handy, do a quick online search to find the number of the nearest wildlife rehabilitation agency or SPCA to ask them what you should do – you can also find a list of rescue hotlines, here.
 If you are in a national park, call the park ranger for assistance.
 As experts, they can help you assess the situation and determine what the next steps should be.

-If you get permission to help and the animal is small, you can transport it to the facility yourself —just make sure you take proper precautions when handling and transporting.
+If you get permission to help and the animal is small, you can transport them to the facility yourself —just make sure you take proper precautions when handling and transporting.
 The last thing you want is to add to the situation by getting yourself bitten or scratched by a scared, traumatized animal.
 Plus some animals can carry rabies or other diseases, so it’s important to be careful.

 If you have gloves available, wear them when you pick up the animal.
 You can also use a piece of old clothing, a towel, or a small blanket.
 You will also need a sturdy box that keeps the animal safe and secure while providing sufficient oxygen.
 Sudden movements and loud noises can be terrifying to a wild animal, so be conscious of that.
-And never try to feed and injured animal or give it water, unless given specific directions to do so.
+And never try to feed an injured animal or give them water, unless given specific directions to do so.
 If you’ve been instructed to wait for someone else to transport the animal to safety, make sure you keep curious pets or onlookers away until the animal can be safely moved.

 Wild Animals Deserve to Be Wild